KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 sudo make install
 {% endhighlight %}

 5 .
 The next step could be a little difficult for you if you have never had programming experience before.
 In this step you will want to use a text editor like nano or vim.
 It's not important which one you choose.
 In this case I will choose vim.
-You can use them by enter the command and hit enter.
+You can use them by enter the command and hit enter on your keyboard.
 This will open a text editor in terminal.
 {% highlight shell %}
 vim ~./zshrc
 {% endhighlight %}